edwin170/downr1n/README.md

 # downr1n
-Downr1n enables tethered downgrades of checkm8 iOS devices to iOS 15, 14 and 13.
+Downr1n enables tethered downgrades of checkm8 iOS devices to iOS 15, 14 and 13.4 upper.

 there is dualra1n too, which is a dualboot for ios like having two different ios [dualra1n](https://github.com/dualra1n/dualra1n), i would recommend more dualra1n as it is very stable.